James Outman Preview, Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in MLB.
+- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 22nd in the league.

-- The Diamondbacks have the 21st-ranked team ERA across all MLB pitching staffs (4.57).
+- The Diamondbacks have the 22nd-ranked team ERA across all league pitching staffs (4.60).

 © 2023 Data Skrive.
 All rights reserved.